benradstone/wandisco-documentation/docs/docs/config-properties/application-properties.md

 ### `fusion.http.policy`

-Determines the transfer protocol(s) to be supported by Fusion Server.
+Determines the transfer protocol(s) to be supported by LiveData Plane Server.

 - **HTTP_ONLY**, HTTPS_ONLY, BOTH_HTTP_HTTPS
 - Checked at startup

 ### `fusion.replicated.dir.exchange`

-Location of a directory in the replicated filesystem to which Fusion server will write information about replicated directories for clients to read.
+Location of a directory in the replicated filesystem to which LiveData Plane server will write information about replicated directories for clients to read.
 It’s necessary to configure the same in the core-site.xml, so that it generates the necessary data.

 - Default is `/wandisco/exchange_dir`, can be any underlying filesystem path not under replication
 - Checked at startup